sanjaykhadka/100-Days-of-Learning-Swift/introduction/complex-data-types.md

 * Dictionaries are unordered collections of key-value associations.

 ### Arrays
 Arrays are ordered collection of values.
+An array stores values of the same type in an ordered list with the index of the order always starting from 0.

 **Example**
 ```swift